y2kbugger/y2kbugger.github.io/content/food/persimmon-english-pudding.rst

 Step 3 - Simmer the tasty bits
 ------------------------------
 Toast pecans in a frying pan and add all "Simmered" ingredients.
 Simmer for about 10 minutes.
-Remove from heat; let stand for 15 minutes, allowing time for fruit to leech excess moisture and become tender.
+Remove from heat; let stand for 15 minutes, allowing time for fruit to soak up excess moisture and become tender.

 Step 4 - Combine the wet stuff
 ------------------------------
 Meanwhile, slice tops off persimmons.
-Note: Original recipe says to press while fruit through sieve to remove skin.
-This is hopeless with a strainer and it it's not hard to just separate skins by hand.
+Note: Original recipe says to press the fruit through sieve to remove skin.
+This is hopeless with a normal strainer and it's not hard to just separate skins by hand.
 Scoop out flesh, discard skins. (you should have 2 3/4 cups persimmon puree).
 Whisk in milk

-Blend butter and sugar; Add the rest of the "Wet" ingredients, persimmon mixture last.
+Cream butter and sugar; then add the rest of the "Wet" ingredients to the butter mixture.
 If you are using an electric mixer be sure to keep the bowl scraped.

 Step 5 - Bring it all together
 ------------------------------
-Start to fold the dry into the wet, using minimal mixing.
-When about halfway incorporated, dump in "simmered" mixture.
-Stir in pecans, sultanas, and ginger.
+Using minimal mixing, fold in all of the dry ingredients over a few quick additions.
+While still partially unmixed dump in "simmered" mixture of pecans, raisins, ginger, etc. Fold all until just barely mixed.
 Pour into prepared mold and cover with lid.

 .. figure:: https://lh3.googleusercontent.com/YxMdXml6K3M_39SOmbroPwndOx1unjEjvf0YwnUKmUIqFrZyqqetq5aZj2hyL6albcbDK0vNgambY9b0Wd64m5sTeKOGbXTMK3KOBW0qQ_padQUKUilE0EJ6XghTyPAIq_dXYb9vDgY=w509-h678-no
    :width: 70%